Stryyder/The-Coding-Journey/README.md

 - [Jeaopardy Test Prepper](https://github.com/Stryyder/Jeopardy-Flash-Cards): This project was originally designed for a game night, but could also be used to study for a test, or teach a class.
 It utilizes Flash.

 **Basic**
-- [Danger House](https://github.com/Stryyder/Danger-House): I made this game with Basic utilizing at the time QBasic 4.5.
-It was made sometime around 2001?
+- [Danger House](https://github.com/Stryyder/Danger-House): I made this game with Basic utilizing QBasic 4.5 and prior versions.
 Text and pictures - they were all the rage back then.
-Some of the graphics for this game were created by: unknown author.
+Some of the graphics for this game were created by: unknown artist.